dream-lab/XFBench/README.md

 We've provided 5 scripts that each run one of the experiments with the relevant `xfbench_run.py` parameters, and then invoke the `xfbench_plot.py` script of the logs to plot the results similar to the figures from the main paper.

+NOTE: AWS being very stable, the reproduced numbers should match with the artifact evaluation results.
+However Azure being unstable becomes undeterministic at extreme workloads, hence the numbers might differ.
+But the trend from the paper will always follow, as can be seen from the plots below.

 **Common Pre-requisites:** A running XFaaS container and confirmed sanity check from § II.

 ***A. Claim 1: Effect of Variation in Payload Sizes***